rsvim/ex.rsvim/README.md

 ## Commands Index

-Vim contains a lot of ex commands, which cannot be done all at once.
-This section trace the status of each command with four symbols: 🚧 Working in Progress or Planned, ✅ Ready to use, 🔴 Not exist or Missing.
+There are a lot of ex commands, which cannot be done all at once.
+This section trace the status of each command with below symbols:

+- 🚧 Working in Progress or Planned
+- ✅ Ready to use
+- 🔴 Not exist or Missing

 | Status | Command | Alias | Description                       | Since Version |
 | ------ | ------- | ----- | --------------------------------- | ------------- |